 A corridor that supports a high quality of life with walkable shopping options, housing choices, efficient transit service, great public spaces, bike paths, and access to educational, cultural and employment centers.

-Implementation is currently underway including improvements at the new Arbor Hills Crossing shopping center and the recently completed US-23 interchange pathway.
+Implementation is currently underway including the recently completed Arbor Hills Crossing shopping center and the recently completed US-23 interchange pathway.
 You’re already seeing the vision take shape, and there’s more to come!

 Now Potential Future